 Each category provides prompts and guidance for teachers.
 Designing Online Learning is an evolving space.
 Be open to new learning, mistakes and evolution.
 Innovation comes from improving and deepening technologies.

 Schools’ responsibility to teach, assess and report remain a priority and a requirement.
-As challenging as it may be, teachers need to adhere to the usual requirements in relation to reporting on student progress and attainment, including the provision of A-E grades in the mid-year report.
+As challenging as it may be, teachers need to adhere to the usual requirements in relation to reporting on student progress and attainment, including the provision of A-E grades in the mid- and end-of-year report.

 UNESCO have created a list of educational applications, platforms and resources aimed to help parents, teachers, schools and school administrators facilitate student learning and provide social care and interaction during periods of school closure.